solana-foundation/developer-content/content/guides/dapps/cash-app.md

 by the same program executing the function.
 This is more efficient but requires careful handling to ensure security.

-A Solana Program can transfer lamports from an account that is owned by the program to another without 'invoking' the System program.
-The sender account must be owned by the program but the recipient account does not have to be owned by the program.
-However, since lamports can not be created or destroyed when changing account balances, any decrement performed needs to be balanced with an equal increment somewhere else, otherwise you will get an error.
+When Solana Program transfers lamports from an account that it owns, the sender account must be owned by the program but the recipient account does not have to be owned by the program.
+Since lamports can not be created or destroyed when changing account balances, any decrement performed needs to be balanced with an equal increment somewhere else, otherwise you will get an error.
 In the above `withdraw_funds` instruction, the program is transferring the exact same amount